 If you think your child’s condition is immediately urgent, please call 000 for an ambulance.

-Accessing the ED
+Accessing the Emergency department

 Our ED is located on High Street, Randwick.
 If driving to the ED, parents and carer’s can temporarily park in the 15minute drop off zone near the Hospital’s front entrance, under ‘the wave’.
 Limited disabled parking is available for special needs patients on Hospital Road, adjacent to High Street.
 Nearby street parking and undercover paid parking, accessible via Hospital Road or Barker Street, are other alternatives.